 As the day winds down and the stars begin to twinkle in the inky sky, the simple act of saying "goodnight" takes on a special significance.
 It’s a way to bid farewell to the day and wish loved ones peace and restful sleep.
-In the tapestry of languages that adorn our world, each culture has its own unique and beautiful way of expressing this nightly farewell.
+Also, in the tapestry of languages that adorn our world, each culture has its own unique and beautiful way of expressing this nightly farewell.
 In India, where linguistic diversity thrives, Hindi holds a prominent place.

 Main Subheading: Unveiling the Ways to Say Goodnight in Hindi